 - Hemp oil from Amazon.
 There are tons available.
 As indicated earlier, we’re using Nutiva Hemp Oil.

-- CBD oil from CBpure is our pick for some of the highest quality organic CBD oil or capsules.
+- CBD oil from CBpure is our pick for a high quality organic CBD oil or capsules.

 - CBD oil for pets, CBpure for pets is our pick.